Last updated on October 23rd, 2017

 2. Less Is More

-The key to good design is balance.
-If you’re going to opt for a busy pattern than somehow relates to your business, then you need to make sure that the text and other pieces of information fit within the design a business card.
+The key to good design is the balance.
+If you’re going to opt for a busy pattern that somehow relates to your business, then you need to make sure that the text and other pieces of information fit within the design the professional business cards.
 You can’t just slap your logo onto a design that doesn’t match.
-It creates an incongruous aesthetic that will not only turn viewers off, but also makes you look unprofessional.
+It creates an incongruous aesthetic that will not only turn viewers off but also makes you look unprofessional.
 Make sure that you balance the various elements in your business card design, and not go overboard with too many bells and whistles smashed together.

 Related Blog:- How To Create A Business Card Design In Illustrator

 3. Make It into Art

 Business Card Design that work simultaneously as both a calling card as well as an art object is some of the most memorable.
 Prime examples suggested by Creative Bloq include design a business card that can be folded into a seat-like holder for odds and ends, and another that comes with seeds to sprout a plant after being soaked in water.
 Even if the recipient of your business card doesn’t use the card for its intended use, the sheer ingenuity of it will create a positive and strong impression.
 No matter how well designed a business card is, it’s inevitable that the person you’re giving your card to will also receive dozens of other business cards.
 Therefore, to stand out, you need to have a few tricks up your sleeve.
 This is an especially effective approach when the concept ties directly into your industry.

 4. Always Link Back to the Brand